CryptoSys PKI Toolkit Manual

 Remarks

 If nIndex is specified as a number greater than zero, the nIndex'th certificate found in the list, if any, will be extracted and saved directly as a DER-encoded X.509 certificate file.
-If nIndex is specified as zero, no output is created and the count of certificates found in the list will be returned.
 This function will also extract certificates from CMS signed data objects, too.
-The input must be in binary BER-encoded format.

 Example